NomicFoundation/hardhat-website/src/content/plugin-development/tutorial/config.md

 return connection;
 ```

 We access the config in the highlighted line and validate that the index is valid.
-If it isn't, we throw a `HardhatPluginError`, which you can import from `hardhat/plugins`.
+If it isn't, we throw a `HardhatPluginError`, which you should import from `hardhat/plugins`.
 When you throw a `HardhatPluginError`, Hardhat will show a nice error message to the user.

 Finally, we use the `myAccountIndex` to set the `myAccount` property of the `NetworkConnection` object.